If you require special assistance

 The passenger shall have a sufficient number of fully charged batteries for their medical equipment to cover the duration of the flight and possible delays.
 A maximum of 2 batteries are permitted in carry-on baggage and these must be individually protected to prevent short circuits.
 Battery terminals must be either recessed or packed to prevent contact with metal objects, including terminals (chargers) or other batteries.

 Please note that breathing aids containing compressed gas or liquid oxygen are not permitted onboard.

 We can provide extra oxygen onboard for passengers who need it for medical reasons.
 Your own oxygen container, however, cannot be carried on board.

-Contact our Special Assistance Call Centre at least 48 hours prior to the scheduled departure of the flight and send a medical certificate confirming the following:
+Contact our Special Assistance Call Centre at least 48 hours prior to the scheduled departure of the flight and send the “Fit to fly form” (please download) confirming the following:

-- The oxygen that Wizz Air provides is suitable for you
+- The oxygen that Wizz Air provides is suitable for the passenger.

 Please take these documents with you and present them at the check-in desk.
 If you do not provide the required documentation, you will not be allowed to travel.